mike01/pypacker/README.md

 Protocols itself (see layerXYZ) generally don't have much documentation because those are documented by their respective RFCs/official standards.

-**Q**:	How fast is pypacker?

-**A**:	For detailed results see performance tests in test directory.
-As a rule of thumb compared
-	to scapy packet parsing from raw bytes is about 50 times faster.
+**Q**:	Which protocols are supported?

+**A**:	Currently minimum supported protocols are:
+	Ethernet, Radiotap, IEEE80211, ARP, DNS, STP, PPP, OSPF, VRRP, DTP, IP, ICMP, PIM, IGMP, IPX, TCP, UDP, SCTP, HTTP, NTP, RTP, DHCP, RIP, SIP, Telnet, HSRP, Diameter, SSL, TPKT, Pmap, Radius, BGP

-**Q**:	How can new protocols be added?
+**Q**:	How are protocols added?

 **A**:  Short answer: Extend Packet class and add the class variable __hdr__ to define header fields.
-	Long answer: See HACKING file -> "Adding new protocols", class documentation for Packet class and all other implemented protocols.
+        Long answer: See examples/examples_new_protocol.py for a complete example.

+**Q**: How can I contribute to this project?

+**A**: Please use the Github bug-tracker for bugs/feature request.
+Pease read the bugtracker for
+     already known bugs before filing a new one.
+Patches can be send via pull request.

+**Q**:	Under which license Pypacker is issued?

+**A**:	It's the BSD License.
+See LICENCE and http://opensource.org/licenses/bsd-license.php
+	for more information.
+I'm willing to change to GPLv2 but this collides with the previous license of dpkt (which is BSD).

+**Q**:	Are there any plans to support [protocol xyz]?

+**A**:	Support for particular protocols is added to Pypacker as a result of people contributing
+	that support - no formal plans for adding support for particular protocols in particular future releases exist.

 **Q**:	There is problem xyz with Pypacker using Windows 3.11/XP/7/8/mobile etc. Can you fix that?